Ryeimo/oer-library-links-template/README.md

 # OER Textbooks

 [Open Textbooks Library](https://open.umn.edu/opentextbooks) - UMN's Open Textbook Library provides a growing catalog of free, peer-reviewed, and openly-licensed textbooks.
+One of the best sites on the internet regarding OER discovery!

 [LibreTexts](https://libretexts.org) - LibreTexts is a 501(c)(3) non-profit organization committed to freeing the textbook from the limitations and costs of traditional textbooks.
 Their open and freely accessible LibreTexts provide a more engaging learning experience for students without the financial burden.